 I would compare it as being an internal consultant: I review processes, growth opportunities, business plans and provide recommendations.
 The only difference is the final output: I don’t produce slides here, only recommendations that will be either refused or deployed quickly by the executive team.

 Being autonomous, having an overview of the whole company, and working with the smartest and quickest teams on the market place.

 In order to be successful at my job, I need to be autonomous, have good analytical and presentation skills and be flexible enough to be in Russia on Monday and in Singapore on Wednesday if the teams need me there.

-Inside Channel Team Leader, Australia
+Senior Inside Channel Manager (Team Lead), Australia

 The role is exciting, fast paced and ever changing.
 There are endless opportunities to succeed and get rewarded for hard work and persistence.
 The team is full of individuals who all bring unique insights, skills and perspectives to the role.
 It’s a fun team that is always willing to help.